gaepdit/iaip/Readme.md

 environment variable (make sure it appears before "%SystemRoot%\system32").

-Then disable the copy of curl.exe in the `C:\Program Files\Git\mingw64\bin` folder (I just renamed mine to `x-curl.exe`).
-You can use the `fix-curl.bat` script for this purpose. *(NOTE: You will have to repeat this step any time Git is updated.)*
+Then disable the copy of curl.exe in the `C:\Program Files\Git\mingw64\bin` folder (I just renamed it to `x-curl.exe`).
+You can use the `fix-curl.bat` script for this purpose.

+*(NOTE: You will have to fix curl **every** time Git is updated.)*

 ### Notes

-The publish script only succeeds if your repository is clean (there are no uncommitted changes).
-It first calls the build script, which will ensure all changes to the Markdown files are correctly reflected in the HTML files.
+The publish script only succeeds if your repository is clean (i.e., there are no uncommitted changes).
+It first calls the build script, which will ensure all changes to the Markdown files are correctly reflected in the HTML files before publishing.